in-the-keyhole/khs-convo-chat-component/README.md

 Note that you may change the declared React properties *prior* to building dev in `./src/index.js`

-You may also provide the global functions in `./public/index.html`.
-Examples have been commented-out.
+You may also provide the implementations of the handler functions there, as well.
+Stubs have been commented-out.

 ## Running the Server